IntelLabs/gma/README.md

 (eth0: ingress network interface for cellular, eth1: ingress network interface for wifi, eth2: egress network interface Internet access, eth3: network interface for remote management)

-modify the parameters in confi.ini: "RT_FLOW_DSCP", "HR_FLOW_DSCP" as follows
+Modify the parameters in confi.ini: "RT_FLOW_DSCP", "HR_FLOW_DSCP" according to your local environment:

 	RT_FLOW_DSCP = 2
 	HR_FLOW_DSCP = 1

 (downlink packets with DSCP = 2 are classified as the "Real-Time" flow using the steering mode, and those with DSCP = 1 are classified as the "High-Reliability" flow using the duplication mode, and all other packets are classified as the "Non Real-Time (Best Effort)" flow using the splitting mode)

+Use the tfc command in step 15 to configure uplink flows.
+Notice that uplink "Non Real-Time" flow uses the steering mode because the splitting mode is only supported for downlink in this release.

 ![GMA Testbed](https://github.com/IntelLabs/gma/blob/master/GMA-testbed.png)